 Despite a few comments early, the expected urban/rural law enforcement conflict never really develops.
 He initially seems eager to demonstrate that hustle and know-how can compensate for budgetary shortfalls, but Sheriff Taggart owns a Masters in criminology from UCLA, takes refresher courses through the LAPD and already embraces the latest technology.
 Still, it takes Taggart a while to release the idea that Dimas is guilty.
 The Sheriff doesn't appear all that pleased to be ordered to work with Detective Love, but he welcomes her input before and after this brief irritation, agreeing that they both want the same thing: a real culprit behind bars.

-Taggart and Love are equally dogged invesigators, and the former implies he's in Monroe instead of L.A. because he dislikes the hassle of the big city.
+Taggart and Love are equally dogged invesigators, and the former implies he's in Monroe instead of L.A. because he dislikes the hassle of the concrete jungle.
 Then again, for all his training, hustle and expertise, he's still unaware of the major criminal activity taking place right under his nose--specifically, with his top deputy.
-On the surface, Willet fields the calls and minds the store at the department, all the while directing and concealing the illegal transportation scheme.
+On the surface, Willet fields the calls and minds the store at the department, all the while directing and concealing his role in the trafficking scheme.

-Willet is intriguingly written by Mullaly: using his position to stay one step ahead of Taggart's leg work, deftly planting phony evidence to steer suspicion, easing Love into a wild goose chase to the Kane farm (and into harm's way after).
-All the while, he's deferential tto his boss, of whom he speaks glowingly--it's Willet who lists Taggart's credentials, something the modest Sheriff appears highly unlikely to do.
+Willet is intriguingly written by Mullaly: using his position to stay one step ahead of Taggart's leg work, deftly planting phony evidence to steer suspicion, easing Love into a wild goose chase to the Kane farm--and into harm's way.
+All the while, he's deferential to his boss, of whom he speaks glowingly--it's Willet who lists Taggart's credentials, something the modest Sheriff appears highly unlikely to do.

 Unfortunately, much of the resolution doesn't hold water.
 The incriminating body at the resort would almost certainly be disposed of after the first officer's death, particularly with the manpower available to our labor suppliers.
 Chan's inflammatory actions also seem very puzzling in hindsight, once the final revelation is known.
 Willet foolishly handles the showdown with Love--he should be telling her to throw down the gun instead of asking her to hand it to him (so he can lose his balance reaching out for it), shouldn't he?
-(It makes as much sense as approaching Steven Segal with a gun instead of shooting him at a distance always did.)
-Too many highly unlikely mistakes from a meticulous mastermind.
+It makes about as much sense as approaching Steven Seagal with a gun instead of shooting him at a distance always did.
+Too many highly unlikely mistakes from a heretofore meticulous mastermind.